Chainlink-Constellation-Shylock/Shylock-Finance/README.md

       - testSetDaoDataOrigin
       - testSetQuorum
       - testModifyReputation
-  - ShylockGovernanceVote.t.sol -> Test the Propose feature of your governance contract
+  - ShylockGovernanceVote.t.sol - Test the Propose feature of your governance contract

-- Integration Testing(Deploy Script) @shylock_compound/script
+**- Integration Testing(Deploy Script)** @shylock_compound/script

     - ShylockDeploy.s.sol -> Deploy and Live deposing Test of Shylock Protocol without Crosschain Functionality
     - ShylockDeployCross.s.sol -> Deploy and Live deposit testing of the Shylock Protocol, including cross-chain functionality.

 ### 5.2.
 Contributing

+## 6. What We learned and cared about

+**While implementing the lending part** we had to completely change the existing compound structure, where the reserve deposited by Dao and members is not used for other Dao and members, but is compounded to pay higher interest to LPs. we create a structure called AccountReserve and implemented getHypotheticalAccountReserveInternal function that checks for the reserve, similar to getHypotheticalAccountLiquidityInternal.
+We cared about the accuracy of the calculation because there had to be a percentage that the protocol guaranteed Dao and a percentage that Dao guaranteed the user.
+Along the way, we ran into problems like stack too deep.

+**Lessons learned from creating CrossChain, DID, Chainlink Functions and more**

+Impressed with the idea, we organized the structure early and started development But it was not easy to integrate the CrossChain implementation, DID, Chainlink function, and price oracle into the complex low-collateral lending protocol structure.
+Thanks to the modular structure, we were able to efficiently divide the work among team members.

-## 6. Roadmap & Future Plans
+## 7. Roadmap & Future Plans

 - [x] **Phase 1**: Basic Features
   - [x] Liquidity Pool